The coronavirus domino effect: South Korean tech firms reel as Vietnam links curbed

 Those problems eased, but the virus explosion in South Korea, which now has more than 6,000 cases, poses an even bigger threat if swathes of workers are quarantined and factories are put on hiatus.

-In recent weeks, Samsung Electronics Co Ltd temporarily suspended production at its smartphone factory in Gumi, while LG Display and LG Innotek also halted work for a few days.
+In recent weeks, Samsung Electronics Co Ltd (005930.KS) temporarily suspended production at its smartphone factory in Gumi, while LG Display and LG Innotek also halted work for a few days.

 Such is Samsung’s concern, it has advised workers to refrain from weekend outings with family and friends, asked them to wear masks and maintain a distance of more than 2 meters when talking to each other.